masterdesky/cosmosims/scripts/README.md

     ```bash
     sudo apt install build-essential gfortran
     ```
-- I various circumstances C headers may be installed separately via
+    while in various circumstances C headers may be installed separately, but by default it's not needed.
+They can be installed via
     ```bash
     sudo apt install libc-dev
     ```